RackHD/RackHD/dev-tools/README.md

   We expect the latest version of GIT, Vagrant, and Ansible installed onto the host system.

-  We excpect static files to be located in the correct path from the parent directory of on-dev:
+  We expect static files to be located in the correct path from the parent directory of dev-tools:

     i.e.
         ~/<repos directory>/RackHD/on-http/static/http/common/